CNN TV

 I think it’s pretty tight because people at first knew just Giuliani.
 Now that the issues are coming out and seeing that other candidates could have better stances, the popularity is no longer enough to sustain Giuliani’s campaign.
 Ron Paul is on the rise, and I think it’s a good thing.
 I’m not the most politicaly knowledgeable person, but I think the fact that Ron Paul has stuck with his ideas from before this election propaganda started makes him my #1 candidate.
 I’m tired of hearing about other candidates changing their ideas over the last couple of years just to meet public opinion.

-Andrew D. December 20th, 2007 5:27 pm ET
+December 20, 2007 at 5:27 pm |

 I think this is just showing how weak the messages of so called “front runners” really are, it’s just that people starting to pay attention and making a real choice.